fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_One_Data_Pipelines/README.md

 - Apache Airflow 2.5.3
 - SQLAlchemy 1.4.41

-### Data Assumptions
+### Assumptions
 - No middle name present in the name column.
 - No area code in the mobile_no column.
+- No letter in the data_of_birth column.
+- The pipeline finishes within 30 minutes when it starts.
+For example, if the pipeline starts at 8:00 am, it should finish no later than 8:30 am.

 ### Pipeline Components

-Assume that the pipeline finishes within 30 minutes when it starts.
+Assume that
-For example, if the pipeline starts at 8:00 am, it should finish at 8:30 am.

 The pipeline consists of four components.